TalGershanov/tank_battle/README.md

 ## Status

 Tank Battle is an actively developed project.
-The core gameplay loop — movement, shooting, walls, mines, collisions, menus, and a basic AI opponent — is complete and playable.
-The next major milestone is a proper search-based AI as a "Hard" difficulty option.
+The core gameplay loop — movement, shooting, walls, mines, collisions, menus, and both a rule-based and a search-based AI opponent — is complete and playable.
+The next milestone is Phase 4 polish: improved visuals and a configurable tank count.

 ---